SuzanneNL/star-trail-photography/README.md

 The website performs CRUD operations.
 CRUD stands for create, read, update and delete records.
 This means that:
 - Users have the ability to view and search images in the gallery.
 - Users can create an account and change their password.
+They can also delete their account.
 - When logged in, users have the ability to upload (create) images to the gallery.
 They can edit or delete their own images.
 Other users cannot access these images, except for the Administrator.

 This was website was built using HTML, CSS (Materialize), Javascript (jQuery), Python (Flask, Jinja, PyMongo, Werkzeug) and uses MongoDB Atlas as a database.
 It can be viewed on pc monitors, laptops, tablets and mobile devices.
 It is hosted on Heroku and can be viewed [here]( http://star-trail-photography.herokuapp.com/).